-Honey has been used by us humans for thousands of years, since ancient times.
-Through out the time, it has been associated with several health benefits.
+Humans have used honey for thousands of years since ancient times.
+Throughout time, it has been associated with several health benefits.

 With all this being said, is honey healthier than sugar?
-Again, it depends, just continue reading this article to find out.
+Again, it depends, continues reading this article to find out.

 Suppression of cough

 There was a study done on honey and cough suppression back in 2007.
 Where children who were diagnosed with bronchitis were given several portions of dark honey.
-The group, which was given the honey have experienced more magnificent reliefs of bronchitis symptoms, than the other group which was taking a placebo.
+The group, which was given the honey, has experienced more magnificent reliefs of bronchitis symptoms than the other group, which was taking a placebo.
 But I should note that the cough suppression benefits were small.

 A few years ago was another study done on this, and even though that they recommend honey rather than no treatment for cough, there are medications on the market, which provide far more significant symptom relief.

 Over the years, anecdotal reports have indicated that honey may reduce seasonal allergy symptoms.
 But there were few studies done on this matter, and they did not find any consistency between these two.